zinduaschool/Skytrax-Airline-Reviews/README.md

 15. value_for_money: Rated between 1-5
 16. recommended: Binary, target variable.

+ ## Deliverables
+The following are the outcomes expected from the project:
+1. Create a logical and physical SQL Schema - Have it separate and upload it to your GitHub repo
+2. Create the the Databases and the tables to contain the data
+3. Load the data to Power BI and Perform transformations - e.g cleaning data where necessary
+4. Develop Power BI Visualizations
+5. Develop a Power BI - Dashboard
+6. Presentation with Insights.

 ### Project Collaborators
 - **Cindy Kariuki:** Enter short bio | [Github]() | [LinkedIn]()